agoering/spice-pinball/docs/scoreboard.md

 Connect the scoreboard's clock, latch, and data pins to Arduino pins 8, 9, and 10 respectively.
-Also connect the score board's ground pin to the 0 volts line on the bread board.
+Also connect the scoreboard's ground pin to the 0 volts line on the bread board.
 Now upload this:

 <a href="{{ site.baseurl }}/sketches/s2_sh04b.txt">s2_sh04b</a>